imcf/pyppms/README.md

 ## Note

-The PPMS API is not super clean and sometimes quite inconsistent.
+The PPMS API sometimes exposes a bit of a surprising behavior.
 During development of the package, we came across several issues (this list is certainly incomplete):